Frequently Asked Questions

 Are toilets provided?

 Portaloos (including one with disability access) are stationed at the top of South Road, beside Newcastle Circus.
+The Squash Club and Tennis Club on Tattershall Drive are also kindly opening their toilets (including disabled).
 We will confirm later if other venues are available.

 Can I bring my dog?